inesvidal/get-data-course-project/CodeBook.md

 ## Data description ##

 The dataset has been produced from a raw dataset containing measures of sensors in a mobile device for 30 individuals performing 6 different activities.
-With the processing described in the file [README.md](https://github.com/inesvidal/get-data-course-project/blob/master/README.md) we have obtained average measures (per activity and per subject (person)) of 79 different variables from the original dataset (see description below).
+With the processing described in the file [README.md](https://github.com/inesvidal/get-data-course-project/blob/master/README.md) we have obtained averages for  measures (per activity and per subject (person)) of 79 different variables (all variables related to average and standard deviation) from the original dataset (see description below).

 ###Identifiers###